Demo0X/Demo0X.github.io/README.md

 <!-- Side Note #2 -->

-If you are on laptops, or any other device which is smaller than a 24-inch monitor or larger, I suggest that you try zooming out for smaller screen devices and zoom-in for the latter.
+If you are on laptops, or any other device which is smaller than a 24-inch monitor or larger, I suggest that you try zooming out for smaller screen devices and zoom-in for the latter then reload the page respectively.